montali/vrije-ai/Dynamic Programming and Reinforcement Learning/2 - Finite horizon.md

 ## Dynamic programming - optimality

-We are in a deterministic, finite horizon setting, also knwon as *Bellman's principle of optimality*: what is optimal from $t+1$ is part of the optimal policy from $t$ on!
+We are in a deterministic, finite horizon setting, also known as *Bellman's principle of optimality*: what is optimal from $t+1$ is part of the optimal policy from $t$ on!

 If you think about the number of possible ways in which you can go from one timestep to the next, you're exponentially increasing the number of paths.